thosgood/thosgood.github.io/content/blog/2022-04-25-some-research-questions-from-my-notesbooks.md

 # Some simplicial things

-*(All of these questions are about using the Čech nerve, and sometimes the notion of (pre)sheaves on the Čech nerve --- cf. e.g. Definition 2.2.1 in "[Simplicial Chern-Weil theory for coherent analytic sheaves, Part I](https://arxiv.org/abs/2003.10023)".)*
+*(These questions are about using the Čech nerve, and sometimes the notion of (pre)sheaves on the Čech nerve --- cf. e.g. Definition 2.2.1 in "[Simplicial Chern-Weil theory for coherent analytic sheaves, Part I](https://arxiv.org/abs/2003.10023)".)*

 ## Barycentric global sections always exist